1992 Vyshcha Liha final: Match

 It was decided to conduct the season final at Ukraina Stadium (formerly - Druzhba) in Lviv.

-Before the game both teams had some problems with their squad for various reasons.
-Dynamo was missing Akhrik Tsveiba who still was participating at the UEFA Euro 1992.
-The club's main striker Viktor Leonenko was serving few months-long disqualification by FIFA, while another Kiev's leader Pavlo Yakovenko was missing due to injury.
+Before the game, both teams had some problems with their squad for various reasons.
+Dynamo was missing Akhrik Tsveiba, who was still participating in the UEFA Euro 1992.
+The club's main striker Viktor Leonenko was serving a few months-long disqualification by FIFA, while another Kyiv leader Pavlo Yakovenko was missing due to injury.
 Tavriya on the other hand was missing disqualified Ihor Volkov and Sergey Andreyev and in addition there was injured Talyat Sheikhametov and the season's top scorer Yuriy Hudymenko did not feel well.

-The vast majority of 38,000 fans who filled stands of "Ukraina" supported the capital's team.
-However, on that hot day the latter was not helped neither by the "12th player", nor early arrival to the city of Leo.
-All attempts of Anatoliy Puzach's wards establish collective actions were shattered against cool-headed and balanced actions of Simferopolians.
+The vast majority of 38,000 fans who filled the stands of "Ukraina" supported the capital's team.
+However, on that hot day, the latter was not helped by the "12th player", nor by early arrival to the city of Leo.
+All attempts of Anatoliy Puzach's wards to establish collective actions were shattered against the cool-headed and balanced actions of Simferopolians.
 Defending with bigger forces, Tavriya was not forgetting about counterattacks.
-More than often it was simply luring its opponent onto own half of the field, and then, after intercepting a ball, organized sharp and dangerous raids.
+More often than not, it was simply luring its opponent onto its own half of the field, and then, after intercepting a ball, organizing sharp and dangerous raids.

-Tactics that were picked by Anatoliy Zayaev and his assistant Andriy Cheremysin worked and counter arguments against them were not found by Dynamo's players.
-The scales were ultimately turned towards Crimeans by the most active performer in their squad.
-The Tavriya's captain Sergei Shevchenko managed not only ruin attacks of Kievans, but quite often bothered the goalkeeper Valdemaras Martinkenas with far "shots".
-With 15 minutes before end of the match responding to the serve of Andriy Oparin from a corner kick, the 32-year-old halfback playing to forestall with a soft header, volleyed the ball into goal.
-"I knew that I will score, after all it was our standardized combination.
+Tactics that were picked by Anatoliy Zayaev and his assistant Andriy Cheremysin worked, and counterarguments against them were not found by Dynamo's players.
+The scales were ultimately turned towards the Crimeans by the most active performer in their squad.
+The Tavriya's captain Sergei Shevchenko managed not only to ruin attacks of Kyivans, but also quite often bothered the goalkeeper Valdemaras Martinkenas with far "shots".
+With 15 minutes before the end of the match, responding to the serve of Andriy Oparin from a corner kick, the 32-year-old halfback playing to forestall with a soft header, volleyed the ball into the goal.
+"I knew that I would score, after all, it was our standardized combination.
 How many I already laid as such!" – smiled after the hero of the match.

-Organization of the final assault during the time that was left for the Dynamo's players was not successful.
-After the game the former president of FFU Viktor Bannikov awarded the winners with the champion's cup, and personally Shevchenko with the best players of the season award.
-Beside that Sergei and Kievan Oleh Luzhnyi were awarded embroidered shirts as the most valuable footballers for both teams.
-After that there was a circle of honor and spectators' applause who at end of the game ardently supported the Crimean club.
+The Dynamo players were running out of time to organize the final successful attack.
+After the game, the former president of FFU Viktor Bannikov awarded the winners with the champion's cup, and personally presented Shevchenko with the best player of the season award.
+Besides that, Sergei and Kyivan Oleh Luzhnyi were awarded embroidered shirts as the most valuable footballers for both teams.
+After that, there was a circle of honor and spectators' applause who, at the end of the game, ardently supported the Crimean club.